Variational Inference with Mixtures of Isotropic Gaussians: Natural gradient descent updates

-We now extend NGD to a mixture of \(N\) isotropic Gaussians with equal weights \(1/N\): with $\eta^i= ^\top = ^\top$ for $i=1,\dots,N,$ which is a convex combination of exponential‐family components, we apply NGD to each component.
+\paragraph*{Mixture case} We now extend NGD to a mixture of \(N\) isotropic Gaussians with equal weights \(1/N\): with $\eta^i= ^\top = ^\top$ for $i=1,\dots,N,$ which is a convex combination of exponential‐family components, we apply NGD to each component.

 Writing natural gradients in \((m^j,\epsilon^j)\)-space gives

 where for each \(j\) and $\nabla_{m^j}F = g_1^j + 2\,m^j\,g_2^j, \nabla_{\epsilon^j} F = d\,g_2^j.$ Equivalently, the updates are

 \begin{remark} Note that while $\KL(\cdot|\cdot)$ is known to be a Bregman divergence on the space of probability distributions over $\R^d$~\citep{aubin2022mirror}, it is not a Bregman divergence on $\R^d\times \R^{+*}$.
 Indeed, note that Eq~(\ref{eq:closed-form-kl_gauss}) does not decouple the mean and variance terms, resulting in coupled updates in Eq~(\ref{eq:ngd1})-(\ref{eq:ngd2}). \end{remark}